18638006 DETAILED ACTION

 Regarding claim 1, Yamaguchi discloses a method for recovering lead ([0016]) from industrial ash (fly ash which contains copper, lead…and is generated from incinerators, melting furnaces; [0001]) comprising:

-an alkali leaching step of leaching lead contained in ash with an alkali solution (fly ash was suspended in 1 liter of water to prepare a slurry… after which 200 cc of 40% sodium hydroxide was added (pH = 14.2) and the slurry was leached for 30 minutes; [0025]);
+an alkali leaching step of separating lead from an alkali insoluble residue by adding alkali solution to industrial ash containing the lead, and by leaching the lead and leaving a residue under a liquid condition with a pH of 14.2 (fly ash was suspended in 1 liter of water to prepare a slurry… after which 200 cc of 40% sodium hydroxide was added (pH = 14.2) and the slurry was leached for 30 minutes… to recover the alkali-insoluble residue and the alkali leaching solution; [0025]);

 a step of performing a solid liquid separation step on the post-leaching solution and a leaching residue after the alkali leaching step (the mixture was then filtered using a filtration device to recover the alkali-insoluble residue and the alkali leaching solution; [0025])